1. notice

 Weight

-• When , it must hold for all
+• When , it always holds for all

-• When , it only holds when is a bijection i.e. is all -th order permutations, then
+• When , it fails only when is a bijection i.e. is all th order permutations, then

-The symmetry of the symmetric multilinear function allows the properties of difference to be inherited
+The symmetry of a symmetric multilinear function allows the property of difference to be inherited

 [difference-polynomial] The -th order difference of is